 As part of Root sequence.
-Mother tongue (2017), Asad Raza’s show at the he invited series of guests to occupy the installation with choreographic, musical, and intellectual events for weekend visitors to the museum.
+Mother tongue (2017), Asad Raza’s show at the Whitney Museum of American Art, he invited series of guests to occupy the installation with choreographic, musical, and intellectual events for weekend visitors to the museum.
 Comprising mentors, friends, and younger creative practitioners, the group is a plurivocal portrait of the artist’s community.
 Asad Raza and Jennifer Jacquet discuss octopus, fish, shame, climate change, and other things.

 Jennifer Jacquet and Sunandan Chakraborty’s project at NYU was selected as one of 4 Grand Prize Winnersin the Wildlife Crime Tech Challenge, a USAID initiative that is being implemented in partnership with the National Geographic Society, the Smithsonian Institution, and TRAFFIC.